HelikarLab/CancerDiscover/README.md

       - **Random Forest**,
       - **Support Vector Machine**.

-    If you wish to use other classification algorithms than the ones provided, refer to the0 `WEKA` resources at weka.wikispaces.com/Primer.
+    If you wish to use other classification algorithms than the ones provided, refer to the `WEKA` resources at weka.wikispaces.com/Primer.
     In the configuration file you will also need to write in the absolute path.
 This path should end in `CancerDiscover`; for example a directory path might look like: `work/userGroup/userMember/data/CancerDiscover`

    ```